leopoliveira/leopoliveira/README.md

 ### Hi there 👋 I am Leonardo, from Brazil!

-- 🔭 I’m currently working as .Net Developer;
+- 🔭 I’m currently working as a Fullstack developer with .Net and React;
-- 🌱 I’m currently learning more and more about C# and .Net Core;
+- 🌱 I’m currently learning more and more about React, C#, and .Net Core;
 - 🤔 I’m looking for help with Back End and .Net;
-- 💬 Ask me about C#, ASP.Net, HTML, CSS and Javascript.
-I am good with Arduino too;
+- 💬 Ask me about C#, ASP.Net, HTML, CSS, and Javascript.;
 - 😄 Pronouns: He;
-- ⚡ Fun fact: I am brazilian but I love watching Premier League ⚽.
+- ⚡ Fun fact: I am Brazilian but love watching the Premier League ⚽.
 I am a super Manchester United FC fan;

 <hr />